chrisriesgo/xamarin-forms-carouselview/README.md

 # Xamarin.Forms CarouselView

-Thanks to my friends at [Firefly Logic](https://github.com/FireflyLogic/couchbase-connect-14) and to [Michael Watson](https://github.com/xamarin/customersuccess/tree/master/samples/Xamarin.Forms/SliderView) at Xamarin for the inspiration in creating this custom control.
+Thanks to my friends at [Firefly Logic](https://github.com/FireflyLogic/couchbase-connect-14) and to [Michael Watson](https://github.com/xamarin/customersuccess/tree/master/samples/Xamarin.Forms/SliderView) for the inspiration in creating this custom control.

 This control mirrors the functionality of the CarouselPage - except the "pages" are simply Content Views.